apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL INTERSECT ALL clause.
+        <p>Similar to an SQL INTERSECT ALL clause.
 IntersectAll returns records that exist in both tables.
 If a record is present in both tables more than once, it is returned as many times as it is present in both tables, i.e., the resulting table might have duplicate records.
 Both tables must have identical field types.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "d, e, f");